drew-worden/ai.c/README.md

 To get started with ai.c, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/ai.c.git`
+1. Clone the repository
-2. Install the necessary dependencies.
-3. Build the project using the provided Makefile.
+2. Build the project using the provided Makefile.
-4. Start exploring the examples and documentation.
+3. Start exploring the examples and documentation.

 ## License